RIR360/development/journal/2025/february.md

 - If you wanna be serious about your life, be serious about your daily routine first.
 - NO FUN before the routine is done or about to complete.
 - Testing is the most crucial part of programming.
+- Making a good testing system with stress testing and other methods will help you in the long run.